Polar Tint vs Black Optix: The Complete 2026 Comparison — Polar Tint vs Black Optix

 Window film + ceramic coating + PPF on the same bay, same crew.
 Most competitors only do one.

-Half the typical 10-year franchise commitment.
+A shorter initial commitment than the typical franchise.
 Test the model, then renew on your terms.

 Bottom line